‹ Back to Insights

 How to Calculate Reliability

-The most basic formula for calculating reliability is dividing the total number of failures over a given period of time by the total running time (how many cycles, miles, etc.) to get what is called the failure rate or hazard rate.
+The most basic formula for calculating reliability is dividing the total number of failures over a given period of time by the total running time (how many cycles, miles, etc.) to get the failure rate or hazard rate.

 The formula looks like this: λ = r/T